emrahgunduz/simple-log-checker/README.md

 Enter a single IP in each line.
 These IP addesses will not be banned on any flood or attempt.

 If you want to do a dry-run to see what is going on, simply run the application with "debug" argument.
 This will stop banning of ips and subnets but will continue to check logs and dump information on screen.

+You can use "ipset list" to see what is currently banned.

+App does not make the ipset lists permanent, so a restart will clear all.